psaikido/hugle.uk/content/prose/thesium/perception.md

 cultures of senseless waste and strangeness.
 All produced suffering on massive scales.

-Now that the Reader had returned a report from exo-planet 108, he realised that it had acted as one of his senses - feeling its way out to Thesium and all the other colonies.
-These lifeboats acted in two ways.
-They had their own life and would live, come what may, or die, as is the way of things, but they also ran as experiments.
-Could he use what was learned to graft a new race back on the home world?

 He decided to go for a walk while the maintenance drones built his infrastructure back up.
 It had been so very long since walking in his android form.
 Back outside he immediately looked for home.
 There she was!
 Resplendent,